 In the 21st century the NZ Skeptics worked to expose the lack of scientific evidence for psychic abilities, alternative medicine and creationism (the belief that God created the earth).

 Numbers of secular people

 In the 2013 census 42% of the population said they had no religion.
 This proportion has grown over time – in 1956 it was only 0.5%.
-In the 21st century younger people were more likely than older people to have no religion, and men were more likely than women.
+In the 21st century younger people and men were more likely to have no religion.
 However, many people did not answer the census question on religion.